utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

       Step3.
       Normalize the accelarations by its maximum and minimum during all the term.

    The NN uses "the adjusted accelarations" together with 25 differencials as a input.
    Please renew the "input.csv" by "adjudted" UP_RATIO (accelaration).
    -> A line consists of 25 differencials and "adjusted" accelaration.
    (Named the input as "input.csv".)

  (Why need the adjustments?)

    The row accelaration data has large variation or deviation, so the NN can't read the meaning of the time series.
 Before training, emphasize the trend and make it easy to understand for the NN.

- (About the Machine Learning)
+ (Machine Learning)

    Trained by the 80% of the input data as the teacher data (rest of the 20% are for the test), the simple NN gives a prediction of stock direction (acceralation) inputted by 25 days' differences of current prices.

+  (NN Structure)

+     ・Input layer(25 nodes) -- Medium layer (25) -- Output layer (1)
+     ・Active function of the Medium is sigmoid, that of the Output is tanh ・Loss function is squared error

   (★★ Tuning and adjustment of ERROR_RANGE ★★)